-4. The roughly \$9,000 (per-prescription) difference between what pharmacies pay to acquire fingolimod and what DefendantsWells Fargo agreed to make the Plan and
+4. The roughly \$9,000 (per-prescription) difference between what pharmacies pay to acquire fingolimod and what DefendantsWells Fargo agreed to make the Plan and participants/beneficiaries pay for the exact same drug goes largely into the pockets of the Plan's PBM (Express Scripts), at the expense of the Plan and its participants/beneficiaries.

-5. Discrepancies like this exist for dozens of drugs under the Plan.
+- 5. Discrepancies like this exist for dozens of drugs under the Plan.
 For example, as explained in greater detail below, DefendantsWells Fargo designated approximately 300 generic drugs as "preferred" drugs that participants/beneficiaries are encouraged to userover both the brand-name equivalent and other generic alternatives.
 Across all such "preferred" drugs for which there is publicly available data on average acquisition costs, DefendantsWells Fargo agreed to make the Plan and its beneficiaries pay, on average, a markup of 114.97% above what it costs pharmacies to acquire those same drugs.
-In other words, for drugs that Defendants themselves designateWells Fargo agreed to make the Plan and its participants/beneficiaries, DefendantsWells Fargo agreed to make the Plan and its participants/beneficiaries pay, on average, as "preferred" choices for Plan participants/beneficiaries pay, on average, as make the Plan and its participants/beneficiaries pay, on average, as "preferred" choices for Plan participants/beneficiaries, DefendantsWells Fargo agreed to make the Plan and its participants/beneficiaries pay, on average, more than twice as much as Express Scripts (or the pharmacy owned by Express Scripts, called Accredo) paid for those very same drugs.

-6. For another example, as explained in greater detail below, certain generic and branded drugs are designated as "specialty" drugs based on the conditions they treat or other factors.
+In other words, for drugs that Defendants themselves designateWells Fargo designated as "preferred" choices for Plan participants/beneficiaries, DefendantsWells Fargo agreed to make the Plan and its participants/beneficiaries pay, on average, more than twice as much as Express Scripts (or the pharmacy owned by Express Scripts, called Accredo) paid for those very same drugs. - 6.
+For another example, as explained in greater detail below, certain generic and branded drugs are designated as "specialty" drugs based on the conditions they treat or other factors.
 An analysis of Defendants'Wells Fargo's prices for the generic drugs designated as specialty on a publicly available formulary managed by Express Scripts reveals a pattern of unreasonable markups.
 Across all generic-specialty drugs on the formulary for which there is publicly available data on average acquisition costs, DefendantsWells Fargo agreed to make the Plan and its beneficiaries pay, on average, a markup of 383% above what it costs pharmacies to acquire those drugs.
 In other words,

-DefendantsWells Fargo agreed to make the Plan and its beneficiaries pay, on average, roughly 5 times as much as Express Scripts or Accredo paid for those very same drugs.
+Defendants Wells Fargo agreed to make the Plan and its beneficiaries pay, on average, roughly 5 times as much as Express Scripts or Accredo paid for those very same drugs.